anthmatic/base-model/readme.md

 # Base Model

 ## A starter theme for HubSpot CMS
-Base Model is an opinioned boilerplate for themes.
+Base Model is an opinionated framework for developing websites locally with HubSpot.

 ## Setup